zio/zio/docs/reference/di/index.md

 ## ZIO's Dependency Injection Features

-Dependency injection in ZIO is very powerful which increases the developer productivity.
+Dependency injection in ZIO is very powerful, which increases developer productivity.
 Let's recap some important features of dependency injection in ZIO:

 1. **Composable**